lcbb/PRISM_analysis/README.md

 - parse images from the same well and save as individual MAT files
 - segment the images and save the masks
 - extract features of synapses
-- perform t-SNE and hierachical clustering analysis on extracted synaptic features
+- perform t-SNE and hierarchical clustering analysis on extracted synaptic features

 Example images will be available soon